burningtree/awesome-json/README.md

 ## Editors
 * [JSONEdit](http://mb21.github.io/JSONedit/) - User friendly, visual JSON editor built as an AngularJS directive.

-## Extensions
+## Format Extensions
 * [GeoJSON](http://geojson.org/) - A geospatial data interchange format.
 * [JSON-LD](http://json-ld.org/) - A lightweight Linked Data format.
-* [JSON API](http://jsonapi.org/) - A standard for building APIs in JSON.
 * [JSON-RPC](http://www.jsonrpc.org/) - A stateless, light-weight remote procedure call (RPC) protocol.
+* [JSONP](http://www.json-p.org/) - Safer cross-domain Ajax with JSON-P/JSONP.
+* [JsonML](http://www.jsonml.org/) - A compact format for transporting XML-based markup as JSON which allows it to be losslessly converted back to its original form.
+* [JSON5](http://json5.org/) - a extension to JSON that aims to make it easier for humans to write and maintain by hand.
+* [JSON Resume](https://jsonresume.org/) - The open source initiative to create a JSON-based standard for resumes.
 * [JSON Web Tokens](http://jwt.io/) - A compact URL-safe means of representing claims to be transferred between two parties.
+* [Collection+JSON](http://amundsen.com/media-types/collection/) - A read/write hypermedia-type designed to support management and querying of simple collections.
-* [JSON Resume](https://jsonresume.org/) - The open source initiative to create a JSON-based standard for resumes.
+* [JSON API](http://jsonapi.org/) - A standard for building APIs in JSON.
-* [JsonML](http://www.jsonml.org/) - A compact format for transporting XML-based markup as JSON which allows it to be losslessly converted back to its original form.
-* [JSONP](http://www.json-p.org/) - Safer cross-domain Ajax with JSON-P/JSONP.

 ## Libraries
 **C**